rtcharity/resources.eahub.org/content/events/clubs-fair.md

 **Charity ideas:**

-* One global health and poverty charity such as
+* One global health and poverty charity

   * <a target="_blank" href="https://www.againstmalaria.com/">Against Malaria Foundation</a> (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
   * <a target="_blank" href="https://www.givedirectly.org/">GiveDirectly</a>  (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
-* One animal charity such as
+* One animal charity

   * <a target="_blank" href="https://thehumaneleague.org/">The Humane League</a> (recommended by <a target="_blank" href="https://animalcharityevaluators.org/donation-advice/recommended-charities/">Animal Charity Evaluators</a>)
 * One charity that aims to reduce catastrophic risks